hazlema/peers-check/README.md

 # Peers-Check
-This not for everyone. <br>
-It's primary purpose is for debugging.<br>
+This is not for everyone, It's primary purpose is for debugging.<br>
 Creating and testing installers can create multiple entries this will help you clean things.<br>

 - Checks for a valid json